 She tried the blood wine, felt it burn as it went down, and started to cough.
 When she finally stopped, she asked, "Why were you chosen?"

 He watched as she sipped again, seemed to be appraising her, smiling when she swallowed and didn't cough.
-"Because I have no parMach'kai, no family.
-No obligations."
+"Because I have no parMach'kai, no children.
+No obligations other than to house."

 "Parma...?"
 The translator had not changed it to Standard.